ChrisAkridge/IronArc/Documentation/Specification.md

 ### Definition
 The IronArc processor is a set of rules that apply to a set of data.
 The data, stored in memory, consists of an executable program containing instructions.
 Each instruction is composed of a two-byte opcode followed by zero to four operands.
 Each operand is an addressing block that can address multiple kinds of memory or a numeric literal.
 For instructions that take operands, a byte after the opcode specifies what each operand is, using two bits per operand.

-The processor contains the following specific blocks of processor memory, all 8 bytes in size and initialized to 0 (except EAX) at VM start:
+The processor contains the following specific blocks of processor memory, all 8 bytes in size and initialized to 0 (except EAX and ERP) at VM start:

 - Eight registers labelled EAX through EHX
 - The instruction pointer register EIP, which points to the currently executing instruction in memory,
 - An flags register labelled EFLAGS
 - Two stack registers ESP (pointer to the top of the stack), and EBP (pointer to the start of the current stack frame)
-- A relative base pointer register, ERB, which always has the address of the very first instruction of the program.
+- A relative base pointer register, ERP, which always has the address of the very first instruction of the program.
 This allows programs to be loaded anywhere in memory and still have jumps using absolute addresses within the program.
+- A context ID ECC that contains the ID of the current "context", which are blocks of memory that each start at address 0.
+Contexts allow for separation between an OS and its programs, while also providing space for hardware-mapped memory.

-The processor reads and executes instruction sequentially through the memory space (real or virtual).
+The processor reads and executes instruction sequentially through the memory space.
 Jump, call, and return instructions serve to change the flow of execution to different addresses.
 The execution of an instruction begins by reading in the opcode at EIP and incrementing EIP by two bytes.
-Then, the opcode is compared to a table of opcodes, and the specific instruction code is called.
-The instruction code will then read the required operands from memory, incrementing the instruction pointer as it goes.
+Then, the opcode is compared to a table of opcodes, and the specific instruction's code is called.
+The instruction's code will then read the required operands from memory, incrementing the instruction pointer as it goes.
 The operands are then used to execute the instruction.
 Finally, the cycle begins again as the next opcode is read from memory.

 A program is loaded into memory by the host process.
 The host process also sets the start address, the address where the program will be loaded.
 EIP and ERP is set to this address and begins execution from there.